Fishing

 21.7.2025

-Angling permit sales on hold at eight sites due to warm water
+Angling permit sales on hold at ten sites due to warm water

 Starting Monday, July 21, Metsähallitus will suspend fishing permit sales for the following sites: Langinkoski, Latokartanonkoski, Karvionkoski, Keihärinkoski, Kolima–Keitele rapids route, Konnuskoski, Kotala Rapids and Irninjoki.
+Starting Monday, July 28, the sale of fishing permits will also be suspended for the Oulankajoki River and the middle course of River Iijoki.
 Water temperatures at these locations have risen to critical levels for salmonids.
 Customers are advised to cancel any permits purchased in advance.

 16.7.2025